The Oracle TRUNC()

 TO_CHAR()

-function formatted the result of theTRUNC()
+function formats the result of theTRUNC()

 function.

-The following statement returns the first day of the current month.
+function to return the first day of the current month.

 SELECT